Oracle-RLAIF: An Improved Fine-Tuning Framework for Multi-modal Video Models using Reinforcement Learning from Ranking Feedback: Introduction

 We address these limitations by proposing a more flexible RLAIF framework called Oracle-RLAIF.
 Instead of relying on a fully functioning reward model capable of scoring any combination of prompts and responses, we only require an \emph{Oracle model} capable of ranking responses in order of quality.
-This makes our framework broadly applicable to a variety of scenarios, including fine-tuning with feedback from a general-purpose closed-source model, distilling knowledge from a large model into a smaller one, or leveraging a legacy system based on a different AI paradigm.
-Moreover, we introduce a novel GRPO extension we call $GRPO_{rank}$, which directly processes ranks from Oracle to effectively fine-tune the initial multi-modal model.
+This makes our framework broadly applicable to a variety of scenarios, including fine-tuning with feedback from a general-purpose closed-source model (e.g. through a model API) or distilling knowledge from a larger legacy model into a smaller, more efficient model.
+Moreover, we introduce a GRPO extension we call $GRPO_{rank}$, which directly processes ranks from Oracle to effectively fine-tune the initial multi-modal model.
 Across multiple video evaluation datasets, our Oracle-RLAIF model directly outperforms previous state-of-the-art fine-tuned VLMs.
-Our primary contributions are summarized as follows: \begin{itemize} \item We introduce Oracle-RLAIF, a novel rank-based RLAIF framework, utilizing a drop-in Oracle ranker, relaxing the need of a fully-functional reward model. \item We develop a robust GRPO modification, which effectively guides learning through direct rank signal during reinforcement learning. \item We extensively validate our proposed rank-based framework by training and evaluating our Oracle-RLAIF VLM.
-When directly compared to current fine-tuning techniques, Oracle-RLAIF improves video comprehension performance across benchmark datasets. \end{itemize}
+Our contribution is three-fold and can be summarized as follows: \begin{enumerate} \item We introduce Oracle-RLAIF, a novel rank-based RLAIF framework, utilizing a drop-in Oracle ranker, relaxing the need of a fully-functional reward model for RLAIF fine-tuning; \item We propose $GRPO_{rank}$, a rank-aware modification of GRPO, in which we directly process rank signals in the loss function; \item We extensively validate our proposed rank-based framework by training and evaluating our Oracle-RLAIF VLM.
+When directly compared to current fine-tuning techniques, Oracle-RLAIF improves video comprehension performance across benchmark datasets. \end{enumerate}